 Although there are genetic, behavioral, metabolic and hormonal influences on body weight, obesity occurs when you take in more calories than you burn through typical daily activities and exercise.
 Your body stores these excess calories as fat.

-Obesity usually results from a combination of causes and contributing factors:
+Obesity often results from a combination of causes and contributing factors:

 Obesity tends to run in families.
 That's not just because of the genes they share.
 Family members also tend to share similar eating and activity habits.

 - Unhealthy diet.
 A diet that's high in calories, lacking in fruits and vegetables, full of fast food, and laden with high-calorie beverages and oversized portions contributes to weight gain.